devblackops/devblackops.github.io/_posts/2019-12-09-9-tips-for-writting-better-powershell-functions.md

 Functions allow us to package our PowerShell logic into discreet blocks we can call, pass parameters to affect how they work, and reuse them so we can follow DRY (Don't Repeat Yourself) principals.

 PowerShell has a lot of functionality tucked away into functions that sometimes are not known, ignored, or forgotten about entirely.
-Let's talk about some basic things we can add to functions that mprove our scripts and ultimately make us better tool makers.
+Let's talk about some basic things we can add to functions that improve our scripts and ultimately make us better tool makers.

 ## TOC